Mariners vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 20 of the 34 games they were favored on the moneyline this season (58.8%).
+- The Mariners have been the moneyline favorite 35 total times this season.
+They've gone 20-15 in those games.

-- Seattle has a record of 13-7 when it has played as moneyline favorites with odds of -155 or shorter (65% winning percentage).
+- Seattle has played seven times as moneyline favorites with odds of -225 or shorter, and claimed a victory in each game.

-- Based on this game's moneyline, the Mariners have an implied win probability of 60.8%.
+- The implied moneyline probablility for this matchup gives the Mariners a 69.2% chance to win.

-- Seattle has combined with opponents to go over the total 23 times this season for a 23-26-1 record against the over/under.
+- In the 51 games in which bookmakers have set an over/under for Seattle, it has combined with opponents to go over the total 24 times (24-26-1).

-- The Mariners have a 3-2-0 record against the spread this season (covering 60% of the time).
+- The Mariners have collected a 3-3-0 record ATS this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.